FredHutch/EBcb/README.md

 are not available at run time, they can be copied into the container with ```Docker cp``` command.

 ### Deploy new software package to /app (our site software archive)
-We keep our deployed software repository on an NFS volume that we mount at /app.
+We keep our deployed software repository on an NFS mounted at /app.
-In order to use your recently build EBcb software package container to deploy the same package into our /app NFS volume, user ```run_deploy.sh```.
+In order to use your recently built EBcb software package container to deploy the same package into our /app NFS volume, user ```run_deploy.sh```.

 The steps above will use the container you just built, but will re-build the easyconfig and all dependencies into the "real" /app, using Lmod, EasyBuild, and dependent packages from the "real" /app.